 The reality is that, although we would love all of our friends and family to have a NOLS experience, there are only a subset who would truly enjoy it.
 Here are a few ways to figure out the difference.

-Match the trip to Your friends
+Match the trip to your friends

 The alumni trips pages do a good job of offering details about the trip, including an intensity rating.
 As you talk with your friends, try to get a sense of their expectations and how well they connect with the trip.
-There is a world of difference between “trip” and “vacation” – especially if your crew mistakes one for the other.
+There is a world of difference between “trip” and “vacation”—especially if your crew mistakes one for the other.

-If you need more information, give the Alumni office a call or email and ask their opinion.
+If you need more information, give the NOLS Alumni office a call or email and ask their opinion.

-For any NOLS alum, expedition behavior (EB) is the air we breathe.
+For any NOLS alumni, expedition behavior (EB) is the air we breathe.
 We don't think about it when it’s present, and it's all we can think about when it’s absent.
 For most people, though, it's not something they think about with their vacations.
 In fact, some people (understandably) want their trips to be places to “get away” from humanity, indulge themselves, and certainly not have to think about others.

 Any NOLS trip will have moments where monitoring oneself and the group’s basic needs becomes part of the enjoyment and fun.
 By introducing the concept of EB early, you can help new folks understand that it's part of going on this trip and critical to its success.

-Organize a “shakedown” trip, If Possible
+Organize a “shakedown” trip, if possible

 Over the years, I’ve organized different wilderness canoe trips for three of my friends as preparation for an alumni trip.
 These excursions allowed me to get them acquainted with transferable skills and knowledge, such as clothing layering systems, organizing camp, and even some basic map skills.
 It also gives you a “target-rich opportunity” for EB moments.